City Cruises: Cruises and ferry services

-Niagara Falls Cruises
+Niagara City Cruises

-Hornblower Canada Company, a Canadian subsidiary of Hornblower operates the Niagara Falls Gorge Boat Tour from the Canadian side of the Niagara River near Niagara Falls, similar to the Maid of the Mist cruises out of Niagara Falls, New York on the American side.
-Hornblower has two ships, Niagara Wonder and Niagara Thunder, which carries 700 passengers each.
-The boats are based on Elliot Bay Design Group design and built by Hike Metal Products of Wheatley, Ontario.
+Hornblower Canada Company, a Canadian subsidiary of Hornblower Group, operates Niagara City Cruises (formerly Hornblower Niagara Cruises), which provides the Niagara Falls Gorge Boat Tour from the Canadian side of the Niagara River near Niagara Falls, similar to the Maid of the Mist cruises out of Niagara Falls, New York on the American side.
+The fleet includes Niagara Wonder and Niagara Thunder, each carrying 700 passengers.
+The boats are based on an Elliot Bay Design Group design and built by Hike Metal Products of Wheatley, Ontario.
+Access to the ships is enabled by the Hornblower Niagara Funicular.